awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opsworks-stack.md

 `DefaultOs`  <a name="cfn-opsworks-stack-defaultos"></a>
 The stack's default operating system, which is installed on every instance unless you specify a different operating system when you create the instance\.
 You can specify one of the following\.
-+ A supported Linux operating system: An Amazon Linux version, such as `Amazon Linux 2018.03`, `Amazon Linux 2017.09`, `Amazon Linux 2017.03`, `Amazon Linux 2016.09`, `Amazon Linux 2016.03`, `Amazon Linux 2015.09`, or `Amazon Linux 2015.03`\.
++ A supported Linux operating system: An Amazon Linux version, such as `Amazon Linux 2`, `Amazon Linux 2018.03`, `Amazon Linux 2017.09`, `Amazon Linux 2017.03`, `Amazon Linux 2016.09`, `Amazon Linux 2016.03`, `Amazon Linux 2015.09`, or `Amazon Linux 2015.03`\.
-+ A supported Ubuntu operating system, such as `Ubuntu 16.04 LTS`, `Ubuntu 14.04 LTS`, or `Ubuntu 12.04 LTS`\.
++ A supported Ubuntu operating system, such as `Ubuntu 18.04 LTS`, `Ubuntu 16.04 LTS`, `Ubuntu 14.04 LTS`, or `Ubuntu 12.04 LTS`\.
 +  `CentOS Linux 7`
 +  `Red Hat Enterprise Linux 7`
 + A supported Windows operating system, such as `Microsoft Windows Server 2012 R2 Base`, `Microsoft Windows Server 2012 R2 with SQL Server Express`, `Microsoft Windows Server 2012 R2 with SQL Server Standard`, or `Microsoft Windows Server 2012 R2 with SQL Server Web`\.
 + A custom AMI: `Custom`\.
 You specify the custom AMI you want to use when you create instances\.
 For more information, see [ Using Custom AMIs](https://docs.aws.amazon.com/opsworks/latest/userguide/workinginstances-custom-ami.html)\.
 The default option is the current Amazon Linux version\.
+Not all operating systems are supported with all versions of Chef\.
 For more information about supported operating systems, see [AWS OpsWorks Stacks Operating Systems](https://docs.aws.amazon.com/opsworks/latest/userguide/workinginstances-os.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)